Nikolas Mählmann

 [Nov 2023] MIMUW, University of Warsaw, Poland

-Research topics: applications of flip-breakability in monadically NIP graph classes
+Research topics: applications of flip-breakability in monadically dependent graph classes

 Host: Szymon Toruńczyk, Duration: 2 weeks